WYCD: Class FM/99 DTX/99.5 The Fox

 On January 9, 1984, WABX's era as a rock station came to an end with the song "When the Music's Over" by The Doors.
-The station became "Class FM", WCLS, with a soft adult contemporary format.
+The station then became "Class FM", WCLS, with a soft adult contemporary format.
 However, the adult contemporary field in Detroit was as crowded as the rock format had been, and "Class FM" was not successful.
-At this same time, the station was sold to Metropolis Broadcasting.
+Around this time, Liggett sold the station to Metropolis Broadcasting.

-The following year, the station became WDTX, reverting to a rock-based CHR-Top 40 format meant to be a radio version of MTV.
+The following year, the station became WDTX, reverting to a rock-based Top 40/CHR format meant to be a radio version of MTV.
 Eventually, the format evolved into mainstream CHR.
 However, its success against CHR rivals WCZY and WHYT was limited.

-In 1988, shortly after Hoker Broadcasting bought the station, WDTX changed its call letters to WDFX, known as "99.5 The Fox".
+On July 25, 1988, shortly after Hoker Broadcasting bought the station, WDTX changed its call letters to WDFX, and rebranded as "99.5 The Fox".
 Part of the branding for this format included a logo with red lettering and a fox tail coming off the letter X. A cartoon fox was featured on some logos wearing a checkered shirt reclining on "The Fox" logo while holding a keytar.
 Part of the station's formula also involved taking frequent on-air pot shots at competitors Z95.5 (referring to the station's previous identity as "Cozy FM" and for featuring too much talk) and Power 96 (referring to it as "Disco 96" for its rhythmic lean).

 The station had a promising start, rocketing from 15th to third place 12+ in the fall 1988 Arbitron ratings report and leaping ahead of WCZY and WHYT to become the number one hit station in the market.
 The ratings then cooled off when The Fox tweaked its CHR format into "Rock 40," a variation of Top 40 heavy on hair bands and other rock-oriented acts.
 Afterwards, The Fox tweaked its format back to mainstream CHR, and at the same time, added some hip hop to compete with Power 96.
-(Z95.5 had left the CHR format by then to flip to an Adult Top 40 direction.)
+(Z95.5 had left the CHR format by then to flip to an Adult Top 40 format.)
 Ratings improved and the station posted frequent Arbitron top 10 showings in the late 1980s and early 1990s.
-But advertising revenue was poor and, in September 1990, the station went into receivership.
+However, advertising revenue was poor and, in September 1990, the station went into receivership.
 In addition, WDFX's ratings were adversely affected (as were WHYT's) by the debut of modern rock station 89X in 1991.
 In August 1992, Alliance Broadcasting bought the station.